 In this section, we primarily adopt a module-theoretic approach to representation theory.
 Nevertheless, group-theoretic language is occasionally employed where appropriate.
 The exposition is largely based on \cite{fulton2013representation, blyth2018module, etingof2009introduction, lassueurshort, lassueur2020modular}, and is intended as a review for the reader.
 We claim no novelty for the material presented.

 We will briefly introduce the main mathematical objects relevant to this work.
 We assume familiarity with group theory.
-A ring $(R,+, \cdot)$ is an abelian group under addition, a monoid (semigroup together with an identity) under multiplication and the multiplication is distributive with respect to the addition. $R$ is unitary if it contains a multiplicative identity element.
+A ring $(R,+, \cdot)$ is an abelian group under addition, a semigroup under multiplication and the multiplication is distributive with respect to the addition. $R$ is unitary if it contains a multiplicative identity element, i.e.\ if it is a monoid under multiplication.
 A division ring is a unitary ring in which the non-zero elements form a group under multiplication, i.e. to each such element there exists a multiplicative inverse.
 In a commutative ring, the multiplication is commutative.
-An associative algebra $\Al$ over a commutative ring $R$ is a ring together with a ring homomorphism from $R$ into $Z(\Al)$, the centre of $\Al$.
+An associative algebra $\Al$ over a commutative ring $R$ is a ring together with a ring homomorphism from $R$ into $Z(\Al)$, the center of $\Al$.

 \begin{remark} A field is a commutative division ring.
 By Wedderburn's little theorem, any finite division ring is commutative and, therefore, a field. \end{remark}

 Importantly, $\Al$ is also an $R$-module.